 Businesses and hobbyists who use 3D printing technology are continually researching the Internet for ideas, solutions to problems, or are looking into purchasing a 3D printer, or supplies, parts and accessories for it.
 The cost of purchasing and owning a 3D printer has come way down in the last few years.
 Many very affordable 3D printers are coming onto the market.

-A good example is the Prusa3D i3 printer which sells for well under $200 and easily upgradable without having to buy a new printer.
+A good example is the Prusa3D i3 printer which is sold at a very affordable price and is easy to upgrade without having to buy a new printer.

 I have also been following the development of the compact unibody Tiko 3D printer.
-This was due to come on the market in the under $200 category but has ran into difficulties.
-I am looking forward to the one I’ve preordered as the beta tests looked very promising!
-Who ever said entrepreneurship was a piece of cake?
+This was due to come on the market in the under $200 category but unfortunately the project failed.
+I am looking forward to trying one of the beta units, as it looked very promising!
+Oh well – Who ever said entrepreneurship was a piece of cake?

 Major hobby/industrial websites, and merchants have been getting in on this 3D printing boom by offering related goods and services.
 If 3D printing is a niche you enjoy and are knowledgable about, why not build a website, if you don’t already have one, dedicated to what you do with your 3D printer(s)?

 With costs coming down there are a lot of new people coming into the 3D printing market!